jackliu8722/token-transfer-listener/README.md

 ```

 The parameters of the init method are described as follows:
-* startBlockNumber The block number that starts to synchronize.
+* startBlockNumber: The block number that starts to synchronize.
-* url The url of the geth, eg. http:127.0.0.1:8545.
+* url: The url of the geth, eg. http:127.0.0.1:8545.
-* contractAddress The address of the token.
+* contractAddress: The address of the token.
-* retryTimes RPC request repeat times.
+* retryTimes: RPC request repeat times.